Natural law: Stoic natural law

 The development of this tradition of natural justice into one of natural law is usually attributed to the Stoics.
 The rise of natural law as a universal system coincided with the rise of large empires and kingdoms in the Greek world.
 Whereas the "higher" law that Aristotle suggested one could appeal to was emphatically natural, in contradistinction to being the result of divine positive legislation, the Stoic natural law was indifferent to either the natural or divine source of the law: the Stoics asserted the existence of a rational and purposeful order to the universe (a divine or eternal law), and the means by which a rational being lived in accordance with this order was the natural law, which inspired actions that accorded with virtue.

-As the English historian A. J. Carlyle (1861–1943) notes:
+As the English historian A. J. Carlyle notes:

-There is no change in political theory so startling in its completeness as the change from the theory of Aristotle to the later philosophical view represented by Cicero and Seneca ...
-We think that this cannot be better exemplified than with regard to the theory of the equality of human nature."
 Charles H. McIlwain likewise observes that "the idea of the equality of men is the most profound contribution of the Stoics to political thought" and that "its greatest influence is in the changed conception of law that in part resulted from it.

-Natural law first appeared among the stoics who believed that God is everywhere and in everyone (see classical pantheism).
-According to this belief, within humans there is a "divine spark" which helps them to live in accordance with nature.
-The stoics felt that there was a way in which the universe had been designed, and that natural law helped us to harmonise with this.
+Natural law first appeared among the Stoics, who believed that God is everywhere and in everyone (see classical pantheism).
+According to this belief, there is a "divine spark" within us that helps us live in accordance with nature.
+The Stoics believed there is a way in which the universe has been designed, and that natural law helps us to harmonize with this.

 Ancient Rome

-In the Fifth Book of his History of the Roman Republic Livy puts a formulation of the Natural Law into the mouth of Marcus Furius Camillus during the siege of the Falerii "You, villain, have not come with your villainous offer to a nation or a commander like yourself.
+In his History of the Roman Republic, Livy puts a formulation of the Natural Law into the mouth of Marcus Furius Camillus during the siege of the Falerii You, villain, have not come with your villainous offer to a nation or a commander like yourself.
 Between us and the Faliscans there is no fellowship based on a formal compact as between man and man, but the fellowship which is based on natural instincts exists between us, and will continue to do so.
 There are rights of war as there are rights of peace, and we have learnt to wage our wars with justice no less than with courage.
 We do not use our weapons against those of an age which is spared even in the capture of cities, but against those who are armed as we are, and who without any injury or provocation from us attacked the Roman camp at Veii.
-These men you, as far as you could, have vanquished by an unprecedented act of villainy; I shall vanquish them as I vanquished Veii, by Roman arts, by courage and strategy and force of arms."
+These men you, as far as you could, have vanquished by an unprecedented act of villainy; I shall vanquish them as I vanquished Veii, by Roman arts, by courage and strategy and force of arms.